 Provides support to communities and schools for tree planting programs.

 Provides support to Island landowners to restore approximated 20 wetlands on PEI each year.

 You can learn more about these programs here.

 The province recently underwent a provincial election.
 You can read more about PEI's provincial elections here.

 What makes this province different?

 The current Progressive Conservative premier has called climate change “the seminal issue of our time”.
-This government is the first time that the Green Party has been the official opposition in provincial politics in Canada.
 (15)

 The fragile sandstone shoreline is subject to immense coastal erosion following rising sea levels, which in PEI are already up 36 cm over the past century.
 (16)

 Global warming is expected to warm the Gulf Stream as well as the St. Lawrence River, both of which are in close proximity to the island.
 This warming is expected to bring about marine life from the American coastline, including species that may disrupt the ecosystem of the island waters.
 (17)